-In accordance with the Education Act 2011, the school has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
+In accordance with the Education Act 2011, the school has the right to examine and delete files from pupils' personal devices, where there is good reason to do so.
 This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone.